DiasDevils/Project-1/README.md

+My learning Project.
-Learning to use GitPod and GitHub typing in TERMINAL.
+This learning is how to use GitPod and GitHub typing in TERMINAL.

+Using HTML and CSS.
+Using terminal with various git commands.

+See below discription of commands;

 1- Typing "ls"  displays files in terminal